Vyral/base-template/_posts/2018-05-24-an-experts-take-on-home-security-options.md

 {% include youtube.html %}

-<center><em>Security is a critical aspect of homeo wnership.
+<center><em>Security is a critical aspect of home ownership.
 Today we have a special guest to discuss some safety solutions to help protect you, your home, and your family.</em></center>

 &nbsp;